Maor Tiyouri: Early life

-Tiyouri is a native of Kfar Saba, Israel, and her family is of Jewish descent.
-Her parents are Gideon and Irit Tiyouri.
-She attended Galili High School.
+Tiyouri is a native of Kfar Saba, Israel, and is Jewish.
+Her parents are Gideon (formerly a long-distance runner) and Irit Tiyouri (an administrative assistant at Tel Aviv University), and she has two younger brothers.
+She attended Yitzhak Sadeh School, and Galili High School.
+She is the granddaughter of Iraqi Jews and Iranian Jews.
+As of 2023, she was based in Boulder, Colorado.
+She is 1.48 m tall, and weighs 44 kg.
+Ruminating about her strengths and weaknesses, she said: "I think it’s my superpower, but also my Achilles heel, that I feel a lot of things."

 College

-Tiyouri studied at the University of San Francisco, majoring in Exercise and Sport Science.
-She competed with the San Francisco Dons as a member of four consecutive WCC cross country champion teams, made two trips to the NCAA Cross Country Championships with the team, and made two 10,000-meter semifinal appearances.
+After finishing her two years of military service at 20 years of age, Tiyouri studied on scholarship for four years at the University of San Francisco, majoring in Exercise and Sport Science.
+She competed with the San Francisco Dons as a member of four consecutive West Coast Conference (WCC) cross country champion teams, made two trips to the NCAA Cross Country Championships with the team, and made two 10,000-meter semifinal appearances.
 She graduated in 2014.

-In 2011 Tiyouri was the top runner at the West Coast Conference Individual Championship with a time of 35:16.57 in the 10,000 m, and in 2012 she won the West Coast Invitational 10,000 m.
-In 2013, she came in third in the 1500 m with a time of 4:31.91 at the Brutus Hamilton Invitational and second in the 5000 m at the West Coast Invitational 11 May with a time of 16:30.35, and in 2014 she came in second in the 3000 m at the Cal Opener with a time of 9:40.32.
-She was First Team All-West Coast Conference in 2010, 2011, and 2013, and All-West Coast Conference Honorable Mention in 2013.
-In 2013, she received the Breakthrough Performance Award at University of San Francisco.
+In 2011 Tiyouri was the top runner at the WCC Individual Championship with a time of 35:16.57 in the 10,000 m.
+In 2012 she won the West Coast Invitational 10,000 m, was second in the Aggie Open 1500 m with a time of 4:35.65, and was second in the Cal Opener 3000 m with a time of 4:35.65.
+In 2013, she came in third in the 1500 m with a time of 4:31.91 at the Brutus Hamilton Invitational, second in the 5000 m at the West Coast Invitational 11 May with a time of 16:30.35, as well as third in the Stanford Invitational 5000 m with a time of 16:42.09 and third in the UC Davis Aggie Open 1500 m with a time of 4:40.22.
+In 2014 she came in second in the 3000 m at the Cal Opener with a time of 9:40.32.
+She was First Team All-West Coast Conference in 2010, 2011, and 2013, and All-West Coast Conference Honorable Mention in 2012.
+In 2013, she received the Breakthrough Performance Award at the University of San Francisco.

 She became the second Olympian, following Haley Nemra who represented the Marshall Islands in the 2008 and 2012 Olympic Games in the women's 800 meters, to come out of the university's track & field team coached by Helen Lehman-Winters.
 Tiyouri was one of three University of San Francisco alumni to compete in the 2016 Olympics, joined by basketball player John Cox and synchronized swimmer Mariya Koroleva.

 Maccabiah Games

-Tiyouri was the silver medalist in the 1500 m and a bronze medalist in the 800 m at the 2009 Maccabiah Games, and a silver medalist in the 3000 m at the 2013 Maccabiah Games.
+Tiyouri was the silver medalist in the 1500 m and a bronze medalist in the 800 m at the 2009 Maccabiah Games.
+She was then a silver medalist in the 3000 m at the 2013 Maccabiah Games.